 Understanding Mixed Flowing Gas Testing

-Mixed flow gas (MFG) testing is an accelerated environmental corrosion aging test that provides contact with harsh chemical pollutants commonly found in the atmosphere.
+Mixed flowing gas (MFG) testing is an accelerated environmental corrosion aging test that provides contact with harsh chemical pollutants commonly found in the atmosphere.
 The test specifically evaluates the corrosion of electrical components due to exposure to atmospheric gasses and contaminants.

-Why undertake MFG testing?
+Why undertake mixed flowing gas testing?

-Mixed flow gas testing allows manufacturers to test for the build-up of corrosion that leads to the reduced performance of electrical components, providing an accelerated environment to determine a product’s life span as well as identify potential failure points.
+Mixed flowing gas testing allows manufacturers to test for the build-up of corrosion that leads to the reduced performance of electrical components, providing an accelerated environment to determine a product’s life span as well as identify potential failure points.
 These results allow manufacturers to reduce premature wear and liability.

 MFG testing is frequently used in conjunction with procedures which evaluate contact or connector electrical performance, such as measurement of electrical contact resistance before and after MFG exposure.